TiernanScullyISE/GeoModel-analysis/documentation/docs/dev/index.md

 ## Build Options

-While configuring the build, you can enable the build of the optional packages, as explained in the following.
+Whend configuring the build of GeoModel, you can switch on and off the building of optional components, as explained in the following subsections.

 !!! note

-    Please note that you can build some of the dependencies as part of the main build.
-This is useful for platforms where the versions installed by the system package managers are old.
-See [here below](#building-dependencies-as-part-of-the-main-build) for instructions.
+    Please note that you can build some of the external dependencies (e.g., the JSON parser, the `Coin3D` and `SoQt` libraries) as part of the GeoModel building process.
+This is useful for platforms where the versions of externals installed by the system package managers are old.
+For more details about building externals see [the instructions](#building-dependencies-as-part-of-the-main-build) below.

 !!! info

-    When used during the CMake configuration step, all the variables must be prefixed by `-D`, like in the first example of this section.
-You can also combine them.
+    The configuration variables listed below can be passed to `cmake` via the command-line interface.
+Multiple variables can be passed to `cmake` in one go.
+When doing that all variables must be prefixed by `-D`.

     For example, this CMake command:

     ```
-    cmake -DGEOMODEL_BUILD_VISUALIZATION=1 -DGEOMODEL_BUILD_EXAMPLES=1 ../GeoModel
+    cmake -DGEOMODEL_BUILD_VISUALIZATION=1 -DGEOMODEL_BUILD_TESTING=1 -DGEOMODEL_BUILD_EXAMPLES=1 ../GeoModel
     ```

-    will build the base classes, the visualization tool (`gmex`), and the examples (the ones that not require Geant4).
+    configures building of the core library, the visualization tool `gmex`, all unit tests, and those examples that do not depend on `Geant4`.